 It is a privilege to spend time in a place which only few have seen or experienced.To stand on a secluded beach or under a forest canopy that can only be reached on foot is a truly special moment.
 Of the many walks available in beautiful New Zealand, the three-day Hollyford Track in Fiordland National Park manages to stand out as one of the most unique.

-This trip has it all.
-The diversity of the natural environment is awe inspiring.
-We experienced lush rainforest, Beech forest, the rushing hollyford river, the magnificent snow capped Darran mountain ranges, mirror like lakes and windswept beaches where the only footprints were our own.
+This trip has it all, and the diversity of the natural environment is awe inspiring.
+We experienced lush rainforest, beech forest, the rushing Hollyford River, the magnificent snow-capped Darran mountain ranges, mirror-like lakes and windswept beaches where the only footprints were our own.
 We also encountered an abundance of beautiful bird life, a seal colony and we even caught a glimpse of the very rare Fiordland Crested Penguin.